 If you do experience burnout, be kind to yourself.
 Follow some of the recommendations listed above, or find others that sustain you.
 Remember: you have not failed.
-This is not a test like the shelf exams, the in-training exam, or any of the myriad tests you have taken and passed to get to this point.
+This is not like any of the tests you’ve taken and passed to get to this point.
 Take control of what you can.
 Working on yourself and your life is the most important work there is.

 You may also enjoy these posts:

 How to Keep a Career in Medicine as a Stay-At-Home Parent